-Citizens ship Declaration INSTRUCTIONS: Complete this Declarat Family Summary Sheet tion for each member of the household listed on the LAST NAME FIRST NAME RELATIONSHIP TO HEAD OF HOUSEHOLD DATE OF SEX BIRTH SOCIAL SECURITY NO ALIEN REGISTRATION NO ADMISSION NUMBER found on DHS Form I-94, Departure Reco if applicable (this is an 11-digit number NATIONALITY to which you owe legal allegiance.
-This is (Enter the foreign nation or country normally but not always the country of birth.) and last name in the space provided.
-Then review plete either block number 1, 2, or 3: hereby declare, under penalty of perjury, that I am (print or typ e first name, middle initial, last name): 1.
-A citizen or national of the Unit ted States. attached notification letter.
-If this the name and address specified in the block is checked on behalf of a child, sisted unit and who is responsible for ow.
-Signature Date Check here if adult signed for a ch ild:
+INSTRUCTIONS: Complete this Declaration Family Summary Sheet n for each member of the household listed on the LAST NAME FIRST NAME RELATIONSHIP TO HEAD OF HOUSEHOLD DATE OF SEX BIRTH SOCIAL SECURITY NO ADMISSION NUMBER found on DHS Form I-94, Departure Record) if applicable (this is an 11-digit number (Enter the foreign nation or country ormally but not always the country of birth.) aration below by printing or by typing the diast name in the space provided.
+Then review DECLARATION I, hereby declare, under penalty of perjury, that I am(print or type fi ïrst name, middle initial, last name): 1.
+A citizen or national of the United Sign and date below and return to the attached notification letter.
+If this block the adult who will reside in the assiste the child should sign and date below. e name and address specified in the ock is checked on behalf of a child, sed unit and who is responsible for .
+Signature Check here if adult signed for a child: Date